LeBron, Rondo spark Lakers to 112-102 victory over Rockets - WHIZ News

-James earned his NBA-record 162nd playoff victory, surpassing former Lakers guard Derek Fisher’s 161.
+The triumph gave James his NBA-record 162nd postseason victory, surpassing former Lakers guard Derek Fisher’s 161.

+“It’s very humbling,” James said.
+“It’s something that I never dreamed of.”

+James had seven rebounds, five assists and four blocks as he helped lead the Lakers’ second-half defensive surge.
+The Rockets had 64 points at halftime but were held to 38 the rest of the way.

+“Nobody impacts winning more than LeBron James,” Lakers coach Frank Vogel said.
+“That’s true for this season.
+That’s why he should be MVP.
+Honestly, it’s probably true in the history of the game.
+Nobody impacts winning more than LeBron James.
+To see him have that actual numerical statistic is just indicative of that.”

+James reached the milestone with plenty of help from Rondo, who became the first player to have at least 12 points and five assists in the fourth quarter of a playoff game since James for the Cleveland Cavaliers on April 22, 2010, according to STATS.

-Rondo had 21 points and nine assists as the Lakers broke open a close game in the final period.
-He scored eight straight points during a 10-0 run early in the fourth quarter that put the Lakers ahead for good.
+Rondo finished with 21 points and nine assists.
+He scored eight straight points during a 10-0 run early in the period that put the Lakers ahead for good.
 Rondo assisted on the other basket during that stretch.

+“I just took what was given,” Rondo said.
+“It started on the defensive end for me.
+Guys found me when I was open, and I took the shots with confidence.
+And I got some easy layups.”

 Anthony Davis had 26 points and Kyle Kuzma added 14.
 James Harden scored 33 points and Russell Westbrook had 30 for the Rockets.